-Reindeer don't fly, but they do sometimes have red noses.
-These animals are part of the deer family, or Cervidae, which includes deer, elk, moose and wapiti.
+Reindeer and caribou are considered to be the same genus and species — Rangifer tarandus; they are part of the deer family called Cervidae, which includes deer, elk, moose and wapiti.
 Like others in their family, reindeers have long legs, hooves and antlers.

+In Europe, these animals are all called reindeer, and in North America, "reindeer" refers to the domesticated version and "caribou" is typically reserved for the wild populations, according to the San Diego Zoo (opens in new tab).
+How did these antlered beasts, which are found in cold, snowy habitats, become Santa’s sleigh-pullers?
+Turns out, in 1823, Clement Clark Moore’s poem "A Visit from St. Nicholas" lofted reindeer to their Yuletide status, according to BBC Earth (opens in new tab).
 Some scientists think that the reindeer was one of the first domesticated animals.
-It was first domesticated around 2,000 years ago, according to the Smithsonian.
+It was first domesticated around 2,000 years ago, according to the Smithsonian (opens in new tab).
 Many Arctic societies still rely on this animal for food, clothing and materials for shelter.

-The secret to Rudolph's rosy schnozzle is a dense network of blood vessels in his nose, scientists explained in a 2012 Live Science article.
-Reindeer, it seems, have 25 percent more capillaries carrying red, oxygen-rich blood in their nasal architecture than humans, said medical researchers in the Netherlands and the University of Rochester in New York.
+Speaking of the leader of Santa's pack, the secret to Rudolph's rosy schnozzle is a dense network of blood vessels in his nose, Live Science previously reported.
+Reindeer, it seems, have 25% more capillaries carrying red, oxygen-rich blood in their nasal architecture than humans do, said medical researchers in the Netherlands and the University of Rochester in New York.

 Reindeer are very social creatures.
 They feed, travel and rest in groups called herds.
 These herds can include from 10 animals to a few hundred, according to the San Diego Zoo.
 In the spring, herds can get even bigger — from 50,000 to 500,000 members.
 The herds often travel south around 1,000 miles (1,600 km) to 3,000 m (5,000 km) to find food in the winter.